derykmakgill/511/draft.md

 1. The one function of money is to be a medium of exchange.
 Anything else, such as 'store of value,' is a secondary function.
 2. The reason gold functioned as an effective store of value for the future is because of the properties that make it a marketable medium of exchange now.

-I don’t know about you but in my ideal contractual voluntarist society the people who argue that Bitcoin only needs to be a store of value might be contractually bound to be publicly flogged for the economics blasphemies they’ve committed in this book's name.
+I don’t know about you but in my ideal contractual voluntarist society the people who argue that Bitcoin only needs to be a store of value might be contractually bound to be publicly flogged for the economic blasphemies they’ve committed in this book's name!
+I only joke!

 Let's look at a few more selections from Rothbard's book.
-Keep in mind that to Rothbard, gold was the ideal form of money, and this book argues for gold.
+Keep in mind that to Rothbard, gold was the ideal form of money.

 > [Money’s] function is to act as a medium of exchanges—to enable goods and services to travel more expeditiously from one person to another.